It’s never seemed to be a very inspiring name for a day that is the unofficial beginning of the Christmas season.

 Still, can we change today’s name to something better than Black Friday?
 Something a little more uplifting and a little less ominous?
 Does anyone have any ideas?
 It’s a little dispiriting to see endless news footage of shoppers getting into fistfights over the latest video game release.
 Especially after the day when we celebrate our gratitude for the material and spiritual gifts in our lives.
 What would you call the day after Thanksgiving and how much shopping are you doing today?

 In case you are shopping, I have a suggestion.
-There is still time to order The Joys of Christmas 2010, a full-size, beautifully illustrated special keepsake from the editors of Guideposts overflowing with inspiring holiday stories and Christmas devotionals you love, Mysterious Ways, sacred poetry, angels, prayers, reader recipes and the family stories behind them, and the true spirit of the season, a season we too often forget is a holy season.
-The Joys of Christmas was a huge hit with readers last year.
-This year’s is even better.
-It’s the perfect gift for yourself and the people you love and hold dear.
-Avoid the shopping stampede at the mall.
+There is still time to order The Joys of Christmas, a full-size, beautifully illustrated special keepsake from the editors of Guideposts overflowing with inspiring holiday stories and Christmas devotionals you love, Mysterious Ways, angels, prayers, and the true spirit of the season, a season we too often forget is a holy season.
+The Joys of Christmas is the perfect gift for yourself and the people you love and hold dear.
+Avoid the shopping stampede.
 Order now in time for Christmas delivery.

 Meanwhile have a good Black Friday.